Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 The most common, and most basic, application software design pattern over the past few decades is known as [model-view-controller (MVC)](https://en.wikipedia.org/wiki/Model–view–controller).
 It goes hand-in-hand with [object oriented programming](https://medium.com/javascript-scene/the-forgotten-history-of-oop-88d71b9b2d9f), and seems to originate with the development of the [Smalltalk language](https://en.wikipedia.org/wiki/Smalltalk) in the late 1960s.

+**The "M" is the model**, in the sense of modeling or simulating some active process, mechanism, or organism.

+**The "V" is the view**, or set of views. *It is part of the user interface.* Views allow you to see aspects of the model.
+If you can see something in a software application, you are looking at views.
+It is how the model talks to you.
+Things like text and images.

+**The "C" is the controller**, or set of controllers. *It is part of the user interface.* Controllers allow you to talk to the model, tell it what to do.
+Things like buttons, sliders, text boxes.

 ## Model: The behaving organism

 The model is the "M" in "MVC".